ackrep-org/ackrep_core/doc/devdoc/README.md

 As the software is still an early prototype and defining the concrete feature set is subject to ongoing research, only a fraction of the functionality is already covered by tests.
 However this fraction will increase in the future.
 The unittest depend on data which is maintained outside of this repo: It is assumed that there is a copy of the `acrep_data` repository named `acrep_data_for_unittests` next to it (see [directory layout](https://github.com/cknoll/ackrep_deployment#directory-layout)) and that its HEAD points to a defined commit (see `ackrep_core.core.test.test_core.default_repo_head_hash`).

-Before the tests can be run the test database has to be set up (tested with bash on Linux):
+Before the tests can be run for the first time the test database has to be set up like this (tested with bash on Linux):

 ```
 cd $ACKREP_CORE_DIR